Plawres Sanshiro: Sanshiro's group

-Tetsuya is Juohmaru's mechanic, responsible for fine tuning him, upgrading him and repairing him, especially during the minute-long break between a battle's rounds.
+Tetsuya is Juohmaru's mechanic, responsible for fine tuning him, upgrading him and repairing him.
 He is shown to be very capable, a quick thinker and an innovator, although at times he has taken offence at Sanshiro overriding him for Juohmaru's maintenance.

 Shinji is Juohmaru's programmer.
 His code, along with Sanshiro's manual control, guides Juohmaru in the battle ring.
 Like Tetsuya, Shinji is portrayed to be good at his job and a cool thinker compared to Sanshiro and Shota.

 Sanshiro's family

 Sanshiro's grandfather and judo master of the local dojo.
-For the most part, Kennosuke is critical of Sanshiro's PlaWrestling exploits, preferring him to practice judo and eventually succeed him as dojo master instead.
-However, he is also shown secretly watching many of Sanshiro's fights and worrying about the outcome.
+Kennosuke is initially critical of Sanshiro's PlaWrestling exploits, preferring him to practice judo and eventually succeed him as dojo master instead.
 Eventually, Sanshiro's success and determination convince Kennosuke to let him pursue his own dreams.

 Sanshiro's mother.
 Kaoru seems to be somewhat aloof, which makes her a foil for Kennosuke when discussing about Sanshiro.
-Despite her impression of naivety, she occasionally exhibits moments of profound insight in a situation, attributing them to her "maternal instinct".
+Despite her impression of naivety, she occasionally exhibits moments of profound insight, attributing them to her "maternal instinct".

 Sanshiro's little sister.
 Machiko is a lively child who supports Sanshiro in his endeavours.
-Despite her small age, she is prone to making surprisingly insightful remarks to many of her elders.
+Despite her small age, she is prone to making surprisingly intelligent remarks to many of her elders.